 Look at your competitor blog names

-If you are looking to find name for your blog, then it means you are into a new niche.
+If you are looking to find name for your blog, then it may mean you are into a new niche.

 If a blog name is working good for other people in your niche, it should work great for your blog too.